LMH01/hangman_rs_web/README.md

 User authentication is done by using cookies that store a unique user id.

+When the page is reloaded while in a game the game state is restored.

 # REST API

 The communication between server and web browser is realized by a REST api, these are the available endpoints: